A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis: Mapping the stellar populations of NGC 3311

 Besides the parameters that come directly from the fitting of the data, we also compute additional parameters of interest using the posterior distribution samples obtained from our fitting.
 These include the mass-to-light ratio, the mismatch parameter, and the stellar surface density, which we show in Figure~\ref{fig:2dmaps_2}.
 Below we explain how these quantities are derived and briefly discuss their characteristics.

-The $r$-band stellar mass-to-light ratio ($\Upsilon_*^r$), shown in the left panel of Fig.~\ref{fig:2dmaps_2}, is obtained directly from the E-MILES SSP models \citep{2010MNRAS.404.1639V, 2012MNRAS.424..172R} as a function of the stellar population parameters in the posterior samples.
+The $r$-band stellar mass-to-light ratio ($\Upsilon_*^r$) shown in the left panel of Figure~\ref{fig:2dmaps_2} was obtained directly from the E-MILES SSP models \citep{2010MNRAS.404.1639V, 2012MNRAS.424..172R} as a function of the stellar population parameters in the posterior samples.
 In NGC~3311, $\Upsilon_*^r$ is not spatially constant but decreases with increasing galactocentric distance.
 It has a relatively flat value of $\sim 5.5 M_\odot / L_\odot$ in the innermost $R\sim 1.5$ kpc, while it reaches values of $\sim 3 M_\odot / L_\odot$ in the outermost region.
-Our results are consistent with the mass-to-light gradients observed in other massive \ac{ETGs} \citep[e.g.][]{2017ApJ...841...68V, 2018MNRAS.477.3954P}.
-We also note that the $\Upsilon_*^r$ values for NGC~3311 are larger than the corresponding values obtained for the stellar discs of the giant spirals NGC~628 and NGC~6946 also, where \citet{2018MNRAS.476.1909A} and \citet{2020MNRAS.tmp.2905A} measured surface mass densities and showed that the stellar discs are maximal.
+Our results are consistent with the mass-to-light gradients observed in other massive \ac{ETGs} \citep[e.g.,][]{2017ApJ...841...68V, 2018MNRAS.477.3954P}.
+We also note that the $\Upsilon_*^r$ values for NGC~3311 are larger than the corresponding values obtained for the stellar disks of the giant spirals NGC~628 and NGC~6946 also, where \citet{2018MNRAS.476.1909A} and \citet{2021MNRAS.500.3579A} measured surface mass densities and showed that the stellar disks are maximal.

-We then use the posterior distribution samples to determine the mass-to-light ratio of a stellar population with the same age and metallicity as inferred from fitting but with Charier IMF ($\Upsilon_{*,\rm{Chab}}^r$).
-We thus define a mismatch parameter, which is given by the ratio between these two mass-to-light ratios, $\Upsilon_*^r/\Upsilon_{*,\rm{MW}}^r$, to evaluate the change in mass-to-light due only to variations in the IMF low-mass end slope.
+We then use the posterior distribution samples to determine the mass-to-light ratio of a stellar population with the same age and metallicity as inferred from the fitting but with Charier IMF ($\Upsilon_{*,\rm{Chab}}^r$).
+We therefore define a mismatch parameter, which is given by the ratio between these two mass-to-light ratios, $\Upsilon_*^r/\Upsilon_{*,\rm{MW}}^r$, to evaluate the change in mass-to-light due only to variations in the IMF low-mass end slope.
 The 2D map of the values of the mismatch parameter is shown in the middle panel of Figure~\ref{fig:2dmaps_2}.
-It is interesting to note that the mismatch parameter is always greater than one, which means that the stellar $\Upsilon_*^r$ of NGC~3311 is always larger than what it will be computed using a ``universal'' (Chabrier) IMF slope.
+It is interesting to note that the mismatch parameter is always greater than one, which means that the stellar $\Upsilon_*^r$ of NGC~3311 is always larger than the value computed using a ``universal'' (Chabrier) IMF slope.